Getting Started

 Recommended: SoR3

-- SoR3: Weapons have breakage meters that deplete with use, but you can grab enemies while holding weapons.
-You can attack with your current weapon while standing over another one.
+- SoR3: Weapons have health bars that deplete with use, but you can grab enemies while holding weapons.
+You can also attack with your current weapon while standing over another one.

 - SoR2: No weapon breakage, but you drop weapons when grabbing enemies.

-- SoR1: No weapon breakage, but you cannot drop or throw weapons at all, which becomes limiting.
+- SoR1: No weapon breakage, but you cannot drop or throw weapons at all.

 Meter Type